juanjoku/documentation/README.md

 Log in to [**Kumori Dashboard**](https://dashboard.baco.kumori.cloud) now.

 ## Further information

-Feel free to drop us a line at info@kumori.systems if you would like to know more about Kumori Paas or need more information about any of the subjects described in the documentation.
+Feel free to drop us a line at **info@kumori.systems** if you would like to know more about Kumori PaaS or need more information about any of the subjects described in the documentation.